gprok-esc-courses/store/README.md

 ## How to use:

-1. Clone the project from GitHub:
+1. Clone the project from GitHub
 1. cd into the store directory
 1. Create virtual environment: ```python -m venv venv```
 1. Activate the virtual environment: (Win) ```venv\Scripts\activate``` (Mac/Linux) ```source venv/bin/activate```